 An extra caveat.
 Even this dynamic calculation is suspect as an index for self-stability.
-Although turning toward a fall seems to be important for bicycle self-stability, we have no evidence that this is either necessary or sufficient for self-stability in general.
+Although turning towards a fall seems to be the key to bicycle self-stability, we have no evidence that this torque is either necessary or sufficient for self-stability in general.

 No-hands control authority.
-While Jones's calculation seems to have nothing to say about selfstability of a riderless bicycle, it does seem useful for determining control authority in no-hands riding.
+While Jones's calculation seems to have nothing to say about self-stability of a riderless bicycle, it does seem useful for determining control authority in no-hands riding.
 Part of the steer torque due to frame lean created by rider bending could be approximated reasonably well by static calculations.
 The correct calculation would then be the Jones Static Couple based on frame lean angle.
 So, Jones is correct to add trail effects to the precessing gyroscope effects in explaining how no-hands body bending steers a bicycle.